Shuffles of Context-Free Languages along Regular Trajectories: Proofs of

 \PropDecideAntigrids* \begin{proof} Since semilinear sets are effectively closed under complement, it is sufficient to argue that we can find grids in them.
 Let \(\phi\) be a formula defining a semilinear set \(S\).

-Without loss of generality, we assume that every lines involved in \(\phi\) are non-intersecting.
-To do that, we notice that we can shift the origin of the plan without affecting the existence of an antigrid.
+Without loss of generality, we assume that all lines involved in \(\phi\) are non-intersecting.
+To do that, we notice that we can shift the origin of the plane without affecting the existence of an antigrid.
 Formally, there are only finitely many lines in \(\phi\), so take \((i,j)\) be a point such that every intersection point \((i',j')\) occurs such that \(i'<i\) or \(j'<j\).
 Then define \(S' = (S - (i,j)) \cap \bbN^{2}\); it is again semilinear by replacing every occurrence of \(x\) (resp. \(y\)) in \(\phi\) by \(x-i\) (resp. \(y-j\)).
-We can drop every half-plan atomic formula so that the remaining ones have non-intersecting lines.
+We can drop every half-plane atomic formula so that the remaining ones have non-intersecting lines.
 It is clear that there is an antigrid is \(S\) iff there is one is \(S'\).